Dear GSAS Students,

 Within the FAS and at GSAS’s University partner Schools, graduate students are facing unique challenges due to disruptions caused by the COVID-19 pandemic.
 While we don’t yet have all the answers, I want to summarize what we do know as of today.

 One of the biggest areas of concern has related to access to the spaces and resources necessary for research.
 In recent weeks, graduate students began returning to their lab-based research activities, and this successful pilot will soon expand to enable students to pursue more deeply their research projects.
-To improve access to libraries and archives, the Harvard Library has released their plan and announced plans for a phased reopening of physical libraries for research.
+To improve access to libraries and archives, the Harvard Library has released its plan and announced plans for a phased reopening of physical libraries for research.
 Digital resources are also available on Harvard’s museum websites.

 Several weeks ago, FAS Dean Claudine Gay announced that undergraduate instruction would take place remotely in the fall.
 To provide support to graduate student teaching fellows, the Derek Bok Center for Teaching and Learning has designed their fall teaching conference to help TFs prepare for their remote teaching responsibilities.
 GSAS and the Office of Undergraduate Education also partnered to support students with teaching guarantees and those in the outer years who would typically have taught in the FAS this fall by providing additional teaching support through the appointment of GSAS students as teaching fellows and research assistants.